 The normal blood pressure range of persons aged 20 – 40 years is 120mm Hg systolic pressure and 80mm Hg diastolic pressure.= 120/80mmHg.
-By using the term "normal", we really mean the ideal figure.
-Anyone registering above this range is classed as being pre-hypertensive, and if not addressed can develop into high blood pressure.
-See the charts below for refined averages.
+Anyone registering above this range is classed as having high blood pressure.
+See the charts below refined averages.

 The Systolic pressure is when the heart`s ventricles contract and push the blood through the veins.
 It is called the systole, the pressure during heartbeat action.
 The Diastolic pressure is the lower pressure that results when air is released out of the cuff and no more sound is heard.
 This is called the diastole; the artery resting pressure.

-To learn how to use an arm cuff, monitor, stethoscope and graph, see my BP chart page.
-But if you prefer, you can use an easier method, the Digital BP Monitor instead, because the stethoscope quite difficult to use and understand, plus it can cause a lot of fun and laughter, not the right condition for measuring blood pressure.
+To learn how to use an arm cuff, monitor, stethoscope and graph, see my chart page.
+Or if you prefer, you can use a Digital Monitor instead, but the stethoscope is much more fun.

-It used to be the practice of adding 100 to one`s age to get a rough guide of the systolic pressure.
-If your age was 50 then your normal blood pressure reading would have been expected to be around 150.
-Then after taking your blood pressure, you would check the reading and compare it with that figure.
-Doing this was how you determined if you were over the norm or under.
-Since then that practice has been forfeited, and the ideal number of 120/80 is the gauge.
+It increases with age.
+For example, men normally have higher blood pressure readings than women but it depends on how healthy an individual is.When reading blood pressure, a relatively healthy person should first add 100 to their age to get rough guide of their systolic pressure.
+If your age is 50 then your normal blood pressure reading should be around 150.
+Then after taking your blood pressure, check the reading and compare it with that figure.
+Doing this will give you a good indication if you are over the norm or under.
+Consult the chart to the right for the average, minimum and maximum blood pressure ranges of various age groups.

 Because blood pressure fluctuates all through the day, taking regular blood pressure readings at the same time each day will give a more accurate reading.